AccelerationNet/cl-cidr-notation/README.md

 # cl-cidr-notation

-A Common Lisp library for converting ip addresses and CIDR blocks from integer to string representations and vice versa
+A Common Lisp library for converting IP addresses and CIDR blocks from integer to string representations, and vice versa.

-The functions are optimized for speed.
+The IPv4 functions are optimized for speed.

+EG:
-EG: "1.2.3.4" => 16909060 , 32
+"1.2.3.4" => 16909060, 32
-EG: "1.2.3.4/30" => 16909060 , 30
+"1.2.3.4/30" => 16909060 , 30
+"::1" => 1, 128
+"cafe:beef::/64" => 269826771143976387270773007078999982080, 64

 This library was spawned by this paste: http://paste.lisp.org/display/139246

-## cidr-string, ip-string
+## cidr-string, ip-string, ipv6-string

-Convert integers to strings
+Convert integers to strings.

 ## range-string

-Given two integer ips, produce a "0.0.0.0-0.0.0.1" representation
+Given two integer IPv4 addresses, produce a "0.0.0.0-0.0.0.1" representation.

-## parse-cidr, parse-ip
+## parse-cidr, parse-ip, parse-ipv6-cidr, parse-ipv6

-Convert strings into integers, throwing meaningful cidr-parse-error if it fails
+Convert strings into integers, throwing meaningful cidr-parse-error on failure.

-## Speed Results
+## Speed Results for IPv4 conversions
-This is probably not super meaningful, but at least gives some benchmarks for the current speeds Im seeing
+This is probably not super meaningful, but at least gives some benchmarks for the current speeds I'm seeing

 ```
 CL-CIDR-NOTATION-TEST> (time (loop for i from 0 below (expt 2 32) by (expt 2 8)